-Architecture 645: Architectural Practice in Canada is taught using a combination of print and digital material, online resources, and instructor support.
+Architecture 645: Architectural Practice in Canada is taught using digital materials, online resources, and instructor support.

 The Building Code from the jurisdiction in which you work or where you intend to register as an intern architect

 Athabasca University reserves the right to amend course outlines occasionally and without notice.
 Courses offered by other delivery methods may vary from their individualized-study counterparts.